Ebiroll/esp32_sigrok/README.md

             15,
 ```

-The key to using the ESP32 with sigrok was using the WROVER kit. :-P
+The key to using the ESP32 with sigrok was using the WROVER-kit. :-P
-Not the code in this repository...
+It was not the code in this repository...
 Accidental success.
 I knew there was something strange when the code was working on the first try.
-It is thanks to the JTAG, chips on the WROVER.
-Starting pulseview with logging,  -l 5 it seems that the FTDI-LA drivers were used.
+It is thanks to the JTAG, chips on the WROVER-KIT board that data acquisition was working so well.

+When starting pulseview with logging,  -l 5 it seems that the FTDI-LA drivers were used.

 https://sigrok.org/gitweb/?p=libsigrok.git;a=tree;f=src/hardware/ftdi-la
-For me it solves the problem and allows sampling tp to 10Mhz but maybe the code will be fixed one day.
+For me it solves the problem and allows sampling without a second ESP32 up to 10Mhz.

-I found that cutecom allowed sending single HEX bytes, this is useful for debugging the SUMP protocol.
+I found that terminal program cutecom allowed sending single HEX bytes, this is useful for debugging the implementation of the SUMP protocol.

-In sigrok the following WROVER pins are mapped
+In sigrok the following WROVER-KIT pins are mapped like this.
 ```
 PIN13 = ADBUS0
 PIN12 = ADBUS1